Orthopedic SurgeryBy bond vet

 Each of our clinics has a dedicated surgery room complete with state-of-the-art equipment.
 Our surgical team, including our surgical director Dr. Amy Kantor, uses the latest technology, time-tested techniques, and cutting-edge diagnostics to provide our furry patients with the best care possible.

-With over 35 years of experience working in veterinary medicine, our Surgical Director Dr. Amy Kantor is well-versed in a wide range of technical procedures, including gastroplexy, laser correction of palates, and ACL repairs (more than 2,000 pets in NYC are walking around on “Kantor knees”).
+With over 35 years of experience working in veterinary medicine, our Surgical Director Dr. Amy Kantor is well-versed in a wide range of technical procedures, including gastroplexy, cystomies, and ACL repairs (more than 2,000 pets in NYC are walking around on “Kantor knees”).

 Dr. Kantor knows your pet is family, and she’s looking forward to getting to know you and helping your pet age well.